 Light 'Mechs in general are fast, but can not take heavy punishment.

 The Sparrowhawk aerospace fighter in Living Legends, which is one of the fastest and most maneuverable asset in the game.
-It has so little armor, that if you try to run over a battlearmor at max speed, you explode.
+It has so little armor, that if you try to run over a battlearmor at max speed, you will both explode.
 Other vehicles don't even take damage from doing the same thing.

 MechWarrior 2's Fire Moth is a special case - no other Mech can reach its blinding speed.
 Even the second-speediest Mech in the game is, at best, half as fast as the Firemoth.
 Such speed comes at the price of also making it essentially useless in combat, as you need a big engine to get it anywhere close to its maximum speed and so end up with no tonnage left for guns.
 Or armor.
 This 'Mech gets similar treatment in MechWarrior 4: Mercenaries (MekTek version), where it goes by it's Inner Sphere reporting name; the Dasher.